-If your child is off school and usually gets free school meals because of your benefits, you can get food or supermarket vouchers while they're off school.
-This includes during the 2020 summer holiday.
+If your child is off school because of coronavirus and usually gets free school meals because of your benefits, the school will provide food parcels.

-Find out more about getting food or vouchers for your child.
+Find out more about getting free food parcels for your child.

 If you’re sleeping outside or in a shelter where you can’t self-isolate

 This is sometimes known as ‘rough sleeping’.
 Your local council might help you now, even if you wouldn’t usually be entitled to help.

 The government have said you should work from home if you can.

 Being furloughed if you can’t work

 If your work has shut down or there’s no work because of coronavirus, your employer might use the Coronavirus Job Retention scheme to pay you.
 This is known as being ‘furloughed’.

 You can now only be furloughed if either:

 - you were furloughed for at least 3 weeks before 1 July